steve-chavez/postgrest-sessions-example/app.sql.md

 We'll check with tests if we got it right in the end.

-### Session-based authentication
+### Authentication hook

+TODO: The auth hook should not be exposed with the API

-PostgREST will provide cookie values under the `request.cookie.*` variables.
-In this case, we will read the `session_token` cookie, if it exists.
+For each request, PostgREST will provide cookie values under the `request.cookie.*` variables.
+In this authentication hook, we will read the `session_token` cookie, if it exists.
 The function will switch roles and set the appropriate `user_id` if the session as identified by the token is valid.